A Directors Loan Account is any money that directors owe to their company. It becomes an issue if the company is liquidated.

 In smaller owner director companies the directors may have been advised by their accountant to take regular dividend payments rather than salary.
 This has the affect of reducing their personal National Insurance liability.

 However dividends can only be paid from company profits.
-If a director draws a dividend when their is no profit this is recorded in the accounts as a Director’s Loan.
+If a director draws a dividend when there is no profit, this is recorded in the accounts as an overdrawn director’s loan account (DLA).

-The associated director is personally liable to repay any money they owe in their Director’s Loan Account.
+The associated director is personally liable to repay this debt.

 Very often a Directors Loan Account will be repaid in the natural course of company trading.
 As the company moves into profit the directors can elect to use future dividend payments to pay down their loan account.